c3ilabuser/student9_lab/readme.md

 * Switch to your browser OpensShift tab.
 * Log in to OpenShift using the username+password on your label.
+  * Passwords may have the number "1", but don't have the letters "l" or "I"
 * You should see a project list (containing a single project).
 It will be named something like "Digital Literacy Course Lab..."
 * Click the project name.
 You should now see an overview of all of the components that make up your project's home in OpenShift.
 * Depending on how quickly your code edits from the prior part exercise took to process, you may see a build happening (progress indicator near the top of the page), or a brand-new deployment (text like "Deployment Config lab - a few seconds ago"), meaning the build has already completed.